Botulinum toxin treatment of neurologic disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Restless legs syndrome (RLS), also called Willis-Ekbom Disease, causes unpleasant or uncomfortable sensations in the legs and an irresistible urge to move them.
-Symptoms commonly occur in the late afternoon or evening hours, and are often most severe at night when a person is resting, such as sitting or lying in bed.
-They also may occur when someone is inactive and sitting for extended periods (for example, when taking a trip by plane or watching a movie).
-Since symptoms can increase in severity during the night, it could become difficult to fall asleep or return to sleep after waking up.
+Restless legs syndrome (RLS)—also known as Willis-Ekbom Disease, primary RLS, and idiopathic RLS—is a neurological disorder that causes unpleasant or uncomfortable sensations in your legs and an irresistible urge to move them.
+Symptoms commonly occur in the late afternoon or evening hours and are often most intense at night when you are resting.
+RLS can severely disrupt your sleep, making it difficult to fall asleep or return to sleep after waking up.
 Moving the legs or walking typically relieves the discomfort but the sensations often recur once the movement stops.
-RLS is classified as a sleep disorder since the symptoms are triggered by resting and attempting to sleep, and as a movement disorder, since people are forced to move their legs in order to relieve symptoms.
-It is, however, best characterized as a neurological sensory disorder with symptoms that are produced from within the brain itself.

-It is estimated that up to 7-10 percent of the U.S. population may have RLS.
-RLS occurs in both men and women, although women are more likely to have it than men.
-It may begin at any age.
+It is estimated that up to seven to 10 percent of the U.S. population may have RLS, which can begin at any age.
+It occurs in both males and females, although females are more likely to have it.
 Many individuals who are severely affected are middle-aged or older, and the symptoms typically become more frequent and last longer with age.

-People with RLS feel the irresistible urge to move, which is accompanied by uncomfortable sensations in their lower limbs that are unlike normal sensations experienced by people without the disorder.
-The sensations in their legs are often difficult to define but may be described as aching throbbing, pulling, itching, crawling, or creeping.
+Common signs and symptoms of RLS.
+If you have RLS, you may feel an irresistible urge to move, which is accompanied by uncomfortable sensations in your lower limbs that are unlike normal sensations experienced by someone without the disorder.
+The sensations in your legs may feel like aching, throbbing, pulling, itching, crawling, or creeping.
 These sensations less commonly affect the arms, and rarely the chest or head.
-Although the sensations can occur on just one side of the body, they most often affect both sides.
-They can also alternate between sides.
-The sensations range in severity from uncomfortable to irritating to painful.
+Although the sensations can occur on just one side of your body, they most often affect both sides.

 RLS symptoms may vary from day to day, in severity and frequency, and from person to person.
-In moderately severe cases, symptoms occur only once or twice a week but often result in significant delay of sleep onset, with some disruption of daytime function.
-In severe cases of RLS, the symptoms occur more than twice a week and result in burdensome interruption of sleep and impairment of daytime function.
+With moderately severe RLS, your symptoms might only occur once or twice a week but often result in significant delay of sleep onset, with some disruption of daytime function.
+In severe cases of RLS, the symptoms occur more than twice a week.

-People with RLS can sometimes experience remissions—spontaneous improvement over a period of weeks or months before symptoms reappear—usually during the early stages of the disorder.
-In general, however, symptoms become more severe over time.
+You might experience remissions—periods in which symptoms decrease or disappear for weeks or months—usually during the early stages of the disorder.
+In general, however, symptoms often reappear and become more severe over time.

-In most cases, the cause of RLS is unknown (called primary RLS).
-However, RLS has a genetic component and can be found in families where the onset of symptoms is before age 40.
-Specific gene variants have been associated with RLS.
-Evidence indicates that low levels of iron in the brain also may be responsible for RLS.
+In most cases, the cause of RLS is unknown.
+However, RLS often runs in families and specific gene variants have been associated with the condition.
+Low levels of iron in the brain also may be responsible for RLS.

-Considerable evidence also suggests that RLS is related to a dysfunction in one of the sections of the brain that control movement (called the basal ganglia) that use the brain chemical dopamine.
-Dopamine is needed to produce smooth, purposeful muscle activity and movement.
-Disruption of these pathways frequently results in involuntary movements.
-Individuals with Parkinson’s disease, another disorder of the basal ganglia’s dopamine pathways, have increased chance of developing RLS.
+RLS also may be related to a dysfunction in a part of your brain that controls movement.
+The basal ganglia uses the brain chemical dopamine to produce smooth, purposeful muscle activity and movement.
+Disruption of dopamine levels in the brain frequently results in involuntary movements.
+Individuals living with the movement disorder Parkinson’s disease have an increased risk of developing RLS.